kaustuv-d/Anti-Sway-Control-of-Overhead-Mobility-System/README.md

-#  Anti-Sway Control System for Suspended Payloads
+#  Anti-Sway Control System for Overhead Mobility Systems

 This repository contains the design, implementation, and testing of an **Anti-Sway Control System** developed as part of the **Instrumentation and Control Systems** course at **Indian Institute of Technology Indore**.
 The project focuses on stabilizing suspended payloads using a real-time PID control mechanism integrated with a custom-built H-belt drive system.